 2013 saw the Orchestra give 3 concerts, our Gala 50 years celebration in the Usher Hall on April 15th and our summer concerts in Paisley Abbey on August 10th and in Greyfriars Kirk on August 11th.
 As a result of our Paisley Abbey performance St Vincent's Hospice and Accord Hospice each received £2000.

-The Players have been conducted at these concerts by Donald Runnicles, Garry Walker, En Shao and Sian Edwards, as well as accompanying soloists, Dame Evelyn Glennie, percussion, Julian Lloyd Webber, cello, Jack Liebeck, violin and Jane Irwin, soprano.
-We will complete our year of celebration with Garry Walker and Jack Liebeck in April 2014.
+The Players were conducted at these concerts by Donald Runnicles, Garry Walker, En Shao and Sian Edwards, as well as accompanying soloists, Dame Evelyn Glennie, percussion, Julian Lloyd Webber, cello, Jack Liebeck, violin and Jane Irwin, soprano.
+We completed our year of celebration with Garry Walker and Jack Liebeck in April 2014.

-EYO is one of the world's oldest youth orchestras, was described at Easter by Donald Runnicles as a national treasure and by Ken Walton in the Scotsman, some years ago, as among the finest youth orchestras in Europe.
+EYO is one of the world's oldest youth orchestras, was described last Easter by Donald Runnicles as a 'national treasure' and by Ken Walton in the Scotsman, some years ago, as 'among the finest youth orchestras in Europe'.

-As we enter our 51st year, if you would like to become a supporter or a sponsor of the EYO, please get in touch at firstname.lastname@example.org.
+As we end our year of celebrations, if you would like to become a supporter or a sponsor of the EYO, please get in touch at email@example.com.

 Edinburgh Youth Orchestra has recently teamed up with Virgin Money Giving.